ray-project/ray/doc/source/data/transforming-datastreams.rst

 .. tabbed:: "default"

-  The "default" batch format presents data as follows for each Dataset type:
+  The "default" batch format presents data as follows for each Datastream type:

-  * **Tabular Datasets**: Each batch will be a `pandas.DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`__.
+  * **Tabular Datastreams**: Each batch will be a `pandas.DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`__.
-    This may incur a conversion cost if the underlying Dataset block is not zero-copy convertible from an Arrow table.
+    This may incur a conversion cost if the underlying Datastream block is not zero-copy convertible from an Arrow table.

     .. literalinclude:: ./doc_code/transforming_datastreams.py